SchulteMarkus/docker-compose-rule-spark-demo/README.md

 [JUnit](http://junit.org/).
 You are using [Git](https://git-scm.com/).

 This testing shall be capable of multiple builds at the same time.
 You want to test exact the git-commit-id you are working on, or your CI-system has checked out.
+Parallel builds on different branches shall be possible.

 ## Demo setup